Brian Griffin: In other media

 Brian is featured in a Family Guy parody in the South Park episodes "Cartoon Wars Part I" and "Part II".
 The scene depicted a conversation between Peter and Brian leading to one of the show's trademark cut-away gags; like Peter, Brian was rendered in the distinct animation style of South Park.
 Brian also appeared in one episode of Seth MacFarlane's other animated sitcom, American Dad! titled The People vs. Martin Sugar.
 When Stan Smith begins to mention his list of "Top 10 Fictitious Dogs", with the last one being Brian, he briefly appears confused asking Stan, "Uh, do I know you?", which is an homage to MacFarlane himself since he voices both characters.
+Brian and the rest of the family appear in The Simpsons episode, "Homerland" as guests in the season 25 premiere.

 Brian was also featured, along with Stewie, in advertisements for Wheat Thins and Cool Whip.
 He and Stewie also introduced the 2007 Emmy Awards with a song which recapped the events in television, over the past year.
 The song was adapted from the one sung by Brian, Stewie and Peter in the Family Guy episode "PTV".